 Altitude sickness (sometimes know as mountain sickness) is the body’s reaction to climbing to a high altitude too quickly.
 Many notice that the air is thinner in the mountains and that’s caused by a decrease in atmospheric pressure.
 This means that the body has to work harder to take in the normal amounts of oxygen required.

 Altitude sickness is most likely to affect you if you are travelling above 2500m (8000ft) though it can affect some people from around 1500m.

 Most cases of altitude sickness are mild.
 Altitude sickness symptoms can include a headache, nausea and dizziness.
 Poor sleep is also very common.
 If symptoms are more severe, you are advised to seek medical attention.

-Altitude sickness can affect anyone who travels at high altitude.
-There is no one ‘type’ of person who will be effected.
+Altitude sickness can affect anyone who travels at high altitudes.
+There is no one ‘type’ of person who will be affected.
 No one is immune to it, even those that have been unaffected previously.